 The international festival for contemporary music “Moscow Forum” belongs to the most important Russian festivals for contemporary art.
-This independent festival was organized for the first time in 1994.
-The chief aim of the festival is in the integration of contemporary Russian music into an overall European cultural context, the demonstration of the newest tendencies in the art of composition, juxtaposing music by composers from various countries and various schools.
-In the festival’s programs new works by Russian composers are performed in the same concerts along with new compositions by their colleagues from abroad, whereas the 20th century classic works by composers from other countries is heard alongside compositions of the Russian avant-garde trends of the 1910-1920s, which after all the prohibitions turned out to be undeservedly forgotten and thrown out of concert life.
+This independent festival was organized for the first time in 1994 and its chief aim is the integration of contemporary Russian music into an overall European cultural context, the demonstration of the newest tendencies in the art of composition, juxtaposing music by composers from various countries and various schools.
+In the festival’s programs new works by Russian composers are performed in the same concerts along with new compositions by their colleagues from abroad.
+This festival is conceived as a cultural dialogue between diverse countries.

-Each time the programs of the festival are integrated by new relevant themes, usually timed to crucial events in the history and the cultures of both countries: “Retrospective –- Perspective”, 1995 (towards the 50th anniversary of the end of World War II), “Contemporary music: Freedom or Engagement?” (towards the 300th anniversary of the sojourn of Peter I in Holland), “Music of the Time of Twilight of Empires” (Austrian-Russian Festival), and “Getrennt durch Stachelmusik” (Beyond Barbed Music, German-Russian Festival), "Freedom of Sound!" and others.
+Each time the programs of the festival are integrated by new relevant themes, usually timed to complex issues of our days: “Contemporary music: Freedom or Engagement?”, “Music of the Time of Twilight of Empires” (Austrian-Russian Festival), “Getrennt durch Stachelmusik” ("Beyond Barbed Music," German-Russian Festival), "Freedom of Sound!" and others.

 The Moscow Forum contributes to the further development of Russian musical culture and its integration into the overall European cultural context.